 AAPT recognizes academic and professional excellence in science through a variety of awards and grants for educators and for physics students, including the Klopsteg Memorial Award, Melba Newell Phillips Medal, Oersted Medal, Richtmyer Memorial Award, and Robert A. Millikan Medal.
 Awards are presented at the Winter and Summer National meetings each year.

 For more background about us, consult the following links:

-If you are unable to find what you are looking for, consult the department directory to locate an AAPT staff member who will assist you.
+If you are unable to find what you are looking for, consult the staff directory to locate an AAPT staff member who will assist you.